bhisaac/5eFP/5eFP-SRD.md

 You have advantage on WIS checks to track your favored enemies, as well as on INT checks to recall information about them.

-When you gain this feature, you also learn one language of your choice that is spoken by your favored enemies, if they speak one at all.
+When you gain this feature, you also gain the ability to understand the speech of your favored enemies, if they speak one at all.

 ## Favored Terrain